gwtboot/gwt-boot-modules/README.md

 ## GWT BOMs and POMs - GWT Dependencies and Starters

+!!!GWT Boot Starter is !NOT! an integration between Spring Boot and GWT!!!

 GWT Boot Starter dependencies is basically a simple Starter dependencies collection for GWT just like Spring Boot Starter dependencies.
 The idea is taken from